 Since most amateurs struggle with creating distance, a low compression ball can do most of the work for the golfer.

-With a softer compression core, these balls provide less spin off the tee box to help take advantage of the advanced dimple design that increases distance.
+With a softer compression core, these balls offer less spin off the tee box, allowing you to take advantage of the advanced dimple design that increases distance.

 Fast Core

-A faster core also assists in creating a shot shape that is lower to the ground with a massive reduction in the spin.
+A faster core also assists in creating a shot shape that is lower to the ground, with a significant reduction in spin.
 The core is the engine of the golf ball.

 And when the driver’s face hits the ball squarely on the face, the core unleashes tremendous energy to drive yardage.
 A dynamic core offers low long game spin for golfers of all skill levels.